andrewcooke/simple-enum/README.md

 [bnum](https://github.com/andrewcooke/bnum).

-But, as I worked on bnum, I came to see that I was not producing the kind of consistent, elegant design that I was [advocating](#https://github.com/andrewcooke/bnum#why-not-influence-the-official-design).
+But, as I worked on bnum, I came to see that I was not producing the consistent, elegant design that I was [advocating](#https://github.com/andrewcooke/bnum#why-not-influence-the-official-design).
-Instead, I was adding features to an already over-complex design.
+Instead, I was adding features to an already over-complex project.

 So, after three weeks of work, I stopped.
 The next day I wrote this.

 ### Differences With Enum

-This project different from PEP-0345's Enum in two important ways.
+This project different from [PEP-0345](http://www.python.org/dev/peps/pep-0435/)'s Enum in two important ways.

 The typical end-user will notice that the API defaults to implicit values.
 This is because I feel the most common case for an Enum requires nothing more